NoodlesCD/NoodlesCD.github.io/blogpost1.md

 ## Dependency Injection

+### Increase code maintainability and make testing easier

 The most common use for Spring is the use of **dependency injection**.
-A dependency is where an object depends on another object for some of its functionality.
-Typically, the dependant object will construct the dependency, however, with dependency injection it can instead be passed as a parameter either in a constructor or setter method.
+A **dependency** is where an object **depends on another object** for some of its functionality.
+Typically, the dependant object will construct the dependency, however, with dependency injection it can instead be **passed as a parameter** either in a constructor or setter method.

 <br>